remote-es/remotes/README.md

 * JobFluent [Open positions](https://www.jobfluent.com/es/empleos-remoto) JobFluent is a Spanish job search site that allows filtering for 100% remote positions and only listing companies with offices in Spain.
 * Manfred [Open positions](https://github.com/getmanfred/offers/wiki) Manfred is a recruiting company.
 Offers marked as `FULL REMOTE` and with a salary in euro comply with the conditions stated above.
 * Remote First [Open positions](https://remotefirst.digital/empresas/ofrecen-contrato-espanol) Remote First is a Spanish remote job search site that allows filtering for offers complying with the conditions stated above.
+* Rviewer [Open positions](https://rviewer.io/jobs) Rviewer is an IT hiring marketplace that allows filtering full-remote and hybrid positions in Spain and Europe.

 # Related projects